-I spent an hour rewatching this ESPN feature on Penn State football during the Bill O’Brien era.
-It came across Twitter because someone on the team tweeted it out.
+I spent an hour rewatching this ESPN feature on Penn State football during the Bill O’Brien era that Penn State News shared when it debuted.

 It’s a great way to mentally prep for the season that’s about to start, and it’s a great reminder for how far the program has come and how remarkable it is that its pride and identity have survived undimmed and unchanged through times of incredible crisis.
 They’ve emerged stronger.